Dacada/rpi-home-setup/README.md

 The Raspberry Pi need some initial manual configuration.

-1. Burn Raspbian into the SD card (`rpi-imager` in whatever package manager, remember to select a headless image)
+1. Burn Raspbian into the SD card (`rpi-imager` in whatever package manager, run it under `sudo -E`, remember to select a headless image)
 2. Set special settings.
 We want...
    - A hostname, one of:
      - bastion